JasonCraftsCode/dynamodb-datamodel/TASKS.md

   - created date (type: string, base64, number) = CD - put function add if not exists
   - modified date = MD - update function add set (or existing put)
   - model type = T or Type - Use table name to set T
-  - model version (compine with type, like modelType:1.0.2) = V or Ver - use table version
+  - model version (combine with type, like modelType:1.0.2) = V or Ver - use table version
   - created/modified user (have global or table based current user) = CU/MU - ??
   - delete = D or TTL - not exists for get/query/scan/put/update condition
   - hidden = H or Hide - not exist for get/query/scan condition